A moving lemma for cohomology with support: Preliminaries

+where the infimum (which is in fact a minimum because $X$ is of finite type over a field) ranges over all irreducible components $Z'$ of $Z$ that contain the point $z$.
+The (global) codimension of $Z$ in $X$ is the minimum of the local codimensions at points $z\in Z$:

+This agrees with the definition that can for instance be found in \cite[Definition 5.28]{goertz-wedhorn}.
+(We warn the reader that there are places in the literature where different definitions are used; \textit{e.g.}~one could replace the infimum by the supremum in the above definitions; see \textit{e.g.}~comments to \cite[\href{https://stacks.math.columbia.edu/tag/02I0}{Tag 02I0}]{stacks-project}.
+However, the above definition is the one that works for our purposes.)

-For a Noetherian scheme $X$, we denote by $X_{(j)}$ the set of points of dimension $j$, and put $X^{(j)}:=X_{(d_X-j)}$, where $d_X=\dim X$.
-The free abelian group generated by $X^{(j)}$ is denoted by $Z^j(X)$.
-The Chow group $\CH^j(X):=\CH_{d_X-j}(X)$ is the quotient of $Z^j(X)$ modulo rational equivalence, see \cite{fulton}.
-In this paper we use the above convention only in the case where $X $ is pure-dimensional, so that points in $X^{(j)}$ have local codimension $j$ in $X$.
+For an algebraic scheme $X$, we denote by $X_{(j)}$ the set of points of dimension $j$.
+If $X$ is equi-dimensional, then we will also write $X^{(j)}:=X_{(d_X-j)}$, where $d_X=\dim X$.
+The free abelian group generated by the closures of points $X^{(j)}$ is denoted by $Z^j(X)$.
+The Chow group $\CH^j(X):=\CH_{d_X-j}(X)$ is the quotient of $Z^j(X)$ modulo rational equivalence; see \cite{fulton}.
+In this paper we use the above convention only in the case where $X $ is pure-dimensional, so that points in $X^{(j)}$ have local codimension $j$ in $X$ in the above sense.